jay/battstatus/README.md

   -vvv  .. and show all window messages received by the monitor window.
         Window messages other than WM_POWERBROADCAST are shown by hex.

+  -n    No Monitoring: Show the current status and then quit.

   -p    Prevent Sleep: Prevent the computer from sleeping while monitoring.
         This option changes the monitor thread's power request state so that